Machine Learning Methods for Data Association in Multi-Object Tracking: Algorithms for Finding Optimal Assignments

 Neural networks have a rich history of being used to solve combinatorial optimization problems.
-One of the most influential papers in this line of research, by Hopfield and Tank \cite{hopfield1985neural}, describes how to use Hopfield nets to approximately solve instances of the Traveling Salesman Problem (TSP).
+One of the earliest and most influential papers in this line of research, by Hopfield and Tank \cite{hopfield1985neural}, describes how to use Hopfield nets to approximately solve instances of the Traveling Salesperson Problem (TSP).
 Despite the controversy associated with their results \cite{smith1999neural}, this work inspired many others to pursue these ideas.
-This has lead to the present day, where research on the use of deep neural networks to solve problems like the TSP has started to pick up speed.
+This has lead to the present day, where research on the use of deep neural networks to solve combinatorial optimization problems has started to pick up speed \cite{bengio2018machine}.